buildbotics/tpl-docs/Drawing Aids Library.md

 * P.cincs - P.cincs is only required if P.cradius is defined and greater than 0.
 P.cincs specifies the number of increments that make up each rounded corner.
 Large values of cincs create smoother cuts, but generate more [g-code](http:reprap.org/wiki/G-code).

 ####Results
-polyhedron(P) returns 0 if successful and -1 if an error is detected.
-The following properties are set in the argument object (P):
+polyhedron(P) returns 0 if successful.
+If and error is detected, an error is thrown.
+If no error is detected, the following properties are set in the argument object (P):
 * P.polyhedron - P.polyhedron contains the list of points that make up the resulting polyhedron.
 P.polyhedron will only be defined if no error is detected during execution and 0 is returned.

 ####Error Messages
-If an error is detected, polyhedron(P) returns -1 and throws  one of the following values:
+If an error is detected, polyhedron(P) throws  one of the following values:
 * "RADIUS\_OF\_POLYHEDRON\_NOT\_PROVIDED" - P.radius was not defined.
 The radius is required to define the size of the polygon.
 * "RADIUS\_INVALID\_TYPE" - P.radius was provided, but is not a number.
 A number is required to specify the radius of the polygon.
 * "COUNT\_NOT\_PROVIDED" - P.count was not defined.
 P.count specifies the number of sides on the polygon and is required to define the shape of the polygon.